ramomen/laravel-yapikredi-pos/Readme.md

 Please note that the example above is just a demonstration, and you may need to adapt it to fit your specific integration requirements.

+You can refer to the YapıKredi Posnet Documentation for error codes and more detailed information.
+This package is not official and does not have any affiliation with Yapı Kredi or Posnet.
+The names Yapı Kredi and Posnet are owned by Yapı ve Kredi Bankası A.Ş.
+All rights reserved.

 Feel free to customize the README file as per your project's needs and provide additional information about the library, usage instructions, and any other relevant details.